Igorrr: Expansion to full band (2017–present)

 In February 2017, Igorrr signed with Metal Blade Records.
-His third album Savage Sinusoid, was released on June 16, 2017.
-The album was recorded over five years by a collective of musicians.
+His third album, Savage Sinusoid, was released on 16 June 2017.
+It was recorded over five years by a collective of musicians.
 The album was preceded by the single "ieuD".
 Unlike previous Igorrr albums, it did not feature any samples.
 It featured collaboration with members of Cattle Decapitation and Secret Chiefs 3.
 The album received positive critical reception, Metal Injection awarded it "The Bat Shit Crazy Album Of The Year Award", and a perfect 10/10 score, while AllMusic gave the album 4 out of 5 stars.
 Metal Hammer gave the album 4 out of 5 stars as well.
 The album charted in Belgium on the Ultratop Flanders chart, reaching #173.

 Igorrr toured North America for the first time in 2018.
 In June 2018, Igorrr supported Ministry on their 2018 North American tour.
 The live show features drummer Sylvain Bouvier and vocalists Laure Le Prunenec and Laurent Lunoir, alongside Serre on vocals and programming.

 Igorrr has also performed at several other festivals, including Heavy Montréal festival, Dour Festival (three times, in 2014, 2015 and 2017), Roadburn Festival, Europavox, Montreux Jazz Festival, Metaldays, Durbuy Rock Festival, Motocultor Festival, Download Festival, Brutal Assault, Hellfest Open Air, FortaRock, and Copenhell, among others.
 Igorrr also had a short film shown at the Orlando Film Festival.
 They also performed at a rock festival hosted by the opera company Opéra national du Rhin in 2017.